 Many scenes featuring Graf Orlok were filmed during the day, and when viewed in black and white, this becomes extremely obvious.
 This potential blooper is corrected when the "official" versions of the movie are tinted blue to represent night.

 The concept in popular culture that sunlight is lethal to vampires is based on this film, which depicted such a death for the very first time in film history.
 F.W.
-Murnau knew that he would be sued for borrowing heavily from Bram Stoker's 1897 novel, Dracula without permission so he changed the ending so that he could say this film and Dracula were not exactly the same.
+Murnau knew that he would be sued for borrowing heavily from Bram Stoker's 1897 novel "Dracula" without permission, so he changed the ending in order that he could say that this film and "Dracula" were not exactly the same.